michael21910/swift-random-photo-generator/README.md

-# swift-random-photo-generator
+# Swift Random Photo Generator
-Generates a random photo after you click the button
+Generates a random photo after you click the button.